 Rather than speculate on what makes a live chat software experience effortless or frustrating, Kayako surveyed 400 anonymous consumers and 100 anonymous businesses to find out what they think of live chat.

 Let’s get to it.

-What are the pros and cons of live chat software?
+What are the advantages and disadvantages of live chat software?